SLicudis/SRV1/README.md

 # SRV1
 The "Slicudis RISC-V 1" is an RV32I core written by Slicudis on System Verilog.
-It features a 4-stage pipeline (Fetch, decode, execute and writeback) with BTB branch prediction (64 entries).
+It features a 5-stage pipeline (Fetch, decode, execute, memory and writeback).

 Pinout:
 - CLK: Clock input